flame-engine/flame/doc/collision_detection.md

 ## Mixins
 ### Hitbox
-The `Hitbox` mixin is mainly used for two things; to make detection of collisions with other hitboxes and gestures on top of your `PositionComponent`s more accurate.
+The `Hitbox` mixin is mainly used for two things; to make detection of collisions with other hitboxes and to more accurately recognize gestures on top of your `PositionComponent`s.
 Say that you have a fairly round rock as a `SpriteComponent` for example, then you don't want to register input that is in the corner of the image where the rock is not displayed, since an image is always rectangular.
 Then you can use the `Hitbox` mixin to define a more accurate polygon (or another shape) for which the input should be within for the event to be registered on your component.

 You can add new shapes to the `Hitbox` just like they are added in the below `Collidable` example.

 ### Collidable
 The `Collidable` mixin is added to a `PositionComponent` that has a `HitBox` and it is used for detecting collisions with other `Collidable`s.
+If you do not add a shape to your `Hitbox` component it will never collide with anything.
+If you want the component to have a default rectangular shape that fills the size of your component you can simply do `addShape(HitboxRectangle())`.

-To make your component collidable you would start off like this:
+To make your component collidable you would start off something like this:

 ```dart
 class MyCollidable extends PositionComponent with Hitbox, Collidable {